 Income limits: There is no income limit for Medicaid nursing home benefits in Hawaii.

 However, this doesn’t mean nursing home enrollees can keep most of this income.
 Instead, they pay all but a small portion of it to their nursing home (although they can keep a small personal needs allowance of $50 each month and money to pay for health insurance premiums, such as Medicare Part B and Medigap).

 Home and Community Based Services (HCBS) waivers

-Each state’s Medicaid program offers community-based long-term care services, which are provided in an enrollee’s home, adult day care center, assisted living facility, or another ‘community’ setting.
-Programs offering these services are known as Home and Community Based Services (HCBS) waivers because recipients continue living in the community, rather than entering a nursing home.
+Each state’s Medicaid program offers community-based long-term care services, which are provided in an enrollee’s home, adult day care center or an assisted living facility.
+Programs covering these services are known as Home and Community Based Services (HCBS) waivers because recipients continue living in the community, rather than entering a nursing home.

 Income limits: The income limit is $1,224 a month.
 Even if an applicant is married, only income received by the applying spouse is counted.

 Asset limits: The asset limit is $2,000 if single and $4,000 if married (and both spouses are applying).
 If only one spouse has Medicaid, the other spouse can keep up to $128,640.

 Eligibility rules for Medicaid LTSS programs are different than other Medicaid benefits when only one spouse needs long-term care.
 When that occurs, only income received by the applying spouse is counted.
 With other Medicaid benefits, the income of both spouses is counted regardless of who applies.